vorce/cedrik/README.md

 ### Tests

+Run unit tests:

+    mix test --exclude external

+Run all tests, including ones relying on external services.
+Such as the `RedisIndex` tests:

     mix test

-Will run all unit and in-memory tests.

-    mix test --include external:true

-Will also run tests which rely on external services.
-Such as the `RedisIndex` tests, **make sure you have the correct connection_string for redis in config/config.exs**.
+**make sure you have the correct connection_string for redis in config/config.exs**.
 You can use `docker-compose` to get a redis instance up and running quickly.